Behind the Lens

 About Steve

 My work is driven by atmosphere.
-I'm drawn to the moments when the landscape strips back to something raw, a supercell building over open plains, the Milky Way burning above a salt lake at 2am, first light hitting a coastline that nobody else bothered to wake up for.
+I'm drawn to the moments when the landscape strips back to something raw.
+A supercell building over open plains, the Milky Way burning above a salt lake at 2am, first light hitting a coastline that nobody else bothered to wake up for.
 Whether it's violent or still, the thread that runs through everything I shoot is the same: intensity, mood, and scale.

 Strike at Dusk — lightning over Victoria